winster/SpringSchedulerDynamic/README.md

 Interesting thing to note is `received a response something task-19 2020-05-12T12:48:35.974` which was scheduled before refresh event and continue to process and gracefully complete after refresh event.

+### Precautions
+1. If you use Async annotation within Scheduling Configuration, there is chance that previous task continue to run after Refresh event.
+So move the `Async` to a service method.